 The mission is grounded in the firm belief that leadership can be learned and that it is a process, not a position.
 This is reflected in all of our programs.
 We strive to provide students with opportunities to develop and enhance a personal philosophy of leadership that includes understanding of self, others and society, and acceptance of responsibilities inherent in community membership.

 The programs offered at the Leadership Center are open to all Lehman students.
 They include:

-- Reflective Roundtable Dialogues: Student leaders discuss current issues which are relevant to them.
-Past discussions have focused on: Stop and Frisk, Occupy Wall Street, and Race and Elections.
+Reflective Roundtable Dialogues: Student leaders discuss current issues which are relevant to them.
+Past discussions have focused on: Stop and Frisk, Occupy Wall Street, and Race & Elections.
 Open to the entire campus community.

-- Leadership Socials: These events are designed to connect students to faculty, staff, pre-major clubs, alumni, and professionals who are working in students’ fields of interest.
+Leadership Lectures and Socials: These events are designed to connect students to faculty, staff, pre-major clubs, alumni, and professionals who are working in students’ fields of interest.